UA-SRC-data/geo-visualization/notes/20200605-WeeklySRCDDataMeeting.md

   - Half LOD is what Monica visualizes it
     - Reports at BDL for publicationn
 - Never report a zero!
+- Need to choose a consistent label -- we'll do BDL

 Kate does data vis presentation